MalevichAI/malevich/docs/Apps/Building.rst

         the second one can be any.
         """
         return asset, df

 .. note::

-    An argument of type :code:`DF` can also receive an asset (a :code:`OBJ` object) which will be converted to a data frame with a single column :code:`path` containing paths to files in the asset.
-The corresponding schema which is called :code:`obj` can be used to denote the expected conversion.
+    An argument of type :code:`DF` can also accept an asset (a :code:`OBJ` object), which will be converted into a dataframe with a single column named :code:`path` containing file paths from the asset.
+The relevant schema is known as :code:`obj`, which indicates the expected conversion.

 App Configuration
 -----------------

-Applications can accept configuration - a set of parameters that can be set by the user when running a flow.
-To make the app configurable, you need to accept an extra argument which is explicitly annotated with `Context <../API/square/utils.html#malevich.square.utils.Context>`_.
+Applications may accept user-defined configurations when running a flow by including an argument explicitly annotated with `Context <../API/square/utils.html#malevich.square.utils.Context>`_.
+This configuration resides within the context's `app_cfg <../API/square/utils.html#malevich.square.utils.Context.app_cfg>`_ attribute.
-The configuration is stored in `app_cfg <../API/square/utils.html#malevich.square.utils.Context.app_cfg>`_ attribute of the context.

 Example: